Zach Neto: Professional career

+Los Angeles Angels

+Draft and Minor Leagues

 The Los Angeles Angels selected Neto in the first round with the 13th overall selection of the 2022 Major League Baseball draft.
 The selection made him the highest draft pick in Campbell baseball history.
 He signed with the team for $3.5 million.

 Neto was initially assigned to the Tri-City Dust Devils of the High-A Northwest League to begin his professional career.
 In seven games with the team, he batted .200 with one home run and four RBIs.
 On August 9, he was promoted to the Rocket City Trash Pandas of the Double-A Southern League.
 During a re-rank of the MLB.com Angels top 30 prospect list in mid-August, Neto was listed as the second-best prospect in the team's farm system, only behind trade deadline acquisition Logan O'Hoppe.

 Over 30 games with Rocket City, he batted .320 with four home runs and 23 RBIs.
 Between the two teams, he finished the 2022 season batting .299 with five home runs, 27 RBIs, and five stolen bases in 37 games.

+2023:MLB debut

+Neto returned to Rocket City to open the 2023 season.
+He hit .444 with 3 home runs and 10 RBIs in 7 games at Double-A.

+On April 15, 2023, Neto was selected to the 40-man roster and promoted to the major leagues for the first time, making him the first member of the 2022 MLB draft class to debut.
+A day later, Neto picked up his first hit, a single into left field, in which he also eventually scored on.
+Neto was hit by a pitch seven times in his first 15 major league games, an MLB modern era record.
+On May 9, he hit his first major league home run, a solo shot off Houston Astros pitcher Framber Valdez.
+On June 12, he had his first career multi-home run game in a 9-4 win over the Seattle Mariners.

+On June 14, Neto was sidelined after describing the feeling of a cramp during pregame warmups.
+The next day, he was placed on the injured list with an oblique strain.
+On August, he was named MLBPAA Angels Heart and Hustle Award for the first time.
+On August 4, he was placed on the 10-day injured list with low back inflammation, and was activated on September 10.